DamianUS/alibaba-traces-generator-sdv/README.md

 # Alibaba batch_task trace file generator

 This repo has two main purposes:
-1. **preprocess.py**: Pre-process the raw Alibaba cluster trace 2018 batch_task.csv (can be downloaded here http://clusterdata2018pubcn.oss-cn-beijing.aliyuncs.com/batch_task.tar.gz) (more info about the schema and data can be found here https://github.com/alibaba/clusterdata/blob/master/cluster-trace-v2018/trace_2018.md) with the following transformations:
+1. **preprocess.py**: Pre-process the raw Alibaba cluster trace 2018 batch_task.csv (can be downloaded here http://clusterdata2018pubcn.oss-cn-beijing.aliyuncs.com/batch_task.tar.gz) (more info about the schema and data can be found here https://github.com/alibaba/clusterdata/blob/master/cluster-trace-v2018/trace_2018.md) with the following transformations (this step can be skipped if you download the resulting **processed_batch_task.csv** here https://uses0-my.sharepoint.com/:u:/g/personal/afdez_us_es/ESv9EOxfeG1Nq-9pdhN53P4BwMBLDWkKToBoMMX-D2nKFw?e=f7hidL and place it in the **data** folder):
     1. Discard all the tasks with Status != Terminated.
     2. Discard all the tasks from the first day (<=86400s).
     3. Discard all the tasks with end_time 0.